 Piedmont had two years from February 2012 to exercise an option to commence the earn-in to the project, after which they may earn an initial 40% interest in the project by expending US\$5,000,000 within two years.
 As of May 31, 2014, Piedmont gave notice that they felt they had reached this 40% level; the Company does not agree with this statement.
 In October, 2014, Piedmont gave additional notice that they would no longer be funding the project.
 Allocation of ownership of the project has not yet been finalized.
-In May 2021, the Company received notice from Piedmont that it had assigned its interest in Al Hariqah to Lantern Resources Pty Ltd, an affiliate and subsidiary of Piedmont.
+In May 2021, the Company received notice from Piedmont that it had assigned its interest in Al Hariqah to Lantern Resources Pty Ltd ("Lantern"), an affiliate and subsidiary of Piedmont.
+Subsequent to July 31, 2022, the Company received notice that Lantern was selling its interest in Al Hariqah to a third party; negotiations to determine and settle the percentages of ownership for the project have not been completed to date.